DataDog/documentation/content/en/intelligent_test_runner/troubleshooting/_index.md

 ### Squash and merge your commits

-Using [squash and merge][6] to integrate commits into de main branch causes the git history of the feature branch to be lost.
-As a result Intelligent Test Runner can run tests in the main branch that should have been skipped.
+Using [squash and merge][6] to integrate commits into the base branch causes the git history of the feature branch to be lost.
+As a result, Intelligent Test Runner can run tests in the base branch that should have been skipped.

 ## Intelligent Test Runner incorrectly skipped a test